What is plagiarism?

 Know how to cite

-Become familiar with documentation guidelines, such as APA, MLA, etc., and find out the documentation style used in your subject area.
+Become familiar with documentation guidelines, such as APA, MLA, etc., and find out the documentation style used in your discipline.

 Both cite and document